rouxpz/pygenius/README.md

 **songs.searchAnnotations(query)**
 Will return content of a specified annotation link, including HTML links to pictures, videos and GIFs, as well as links to external sites referenced.

+**songs.findAllSongs(artist)**
+Will return all songs on Rap Genius attributed to the specified artist.

 Thanks to David Rios for inspiration.